Jamie Vardy: 2022–25: Later years and relegation

-2024–25 season

 On 7 June 2024, Vardy announced he had signed a new one-year deal with the club.
 On 19 August, in Leicester's first match after their return to the Premier League, Vardy netted an equaliser against Tottenham Hotspur to help his team draw 1–1.
 Following Leicester City's confirmed relegation from the Premier League after a 1–0 home defeat to Liverpool, Vardy described the 2024–25 season as a "total embarrassment" and issued a heartfelt apology to fans.

 On 24 April 2025, it was announced that Vardy would leave Leicester at the end of the 2024–25 season.
 Vardy was the last remaining player from Leicester's 2016 title success still at the club.

 Vardy's last game for Leicester was on 18 May 2025 against Ipswich Town, in the club's last home game, and second-last game of the season.
 Leicester confirmed that he would not play the club's final game away at Bournemouth to ensure a proper send-off in front of the Leicester fans.
 His final game also happened to be his 500th game for Leicester, and played on the exact date he signed for Leicester 13 years earlier (18 May 2012).
 In the game, Vardy scored his 200th goal for Leicester in the 28th minute, before going off to a standing ovation in the 80th minute as Leicester secured a 2–0 victory.

 Cremonese

-On 1 September 2025, Italian Serie A club Cremonese announced the signing of Vardy as a free transfer on a one-year contract with an extension option.
+On 1 September 2025, Serie A club Cremonese announced the signing of Vardy as a free transfer on a one-year contract with an extension option.
 On 15 September, he made his debut as a substitute in an away goalless draw against Hellas Verona.
 A month later, on 25 October, he scored his first goal in a 1–1 draw with Atalanta.
+On 1 December, he scored twice in a 3–1 away win over Bologna, his first Serie A brace, as Cremonese ended Bologna's 12-match unbeaten run in all competitions.
+He subsequently won the Serie A Player of the Month award for November, the first English player to do so.
+He concluded the season with seven league goals, but the club's relegation led to his departure at the end of the season.

+Burnley

+On 6 September 2026, Vardy returned to England, signing for EFL Championship club Burnley on a one-season contract as a free agent.